MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 :::image type="content" source="./media/troubleshoot-cicd/sync-direction-continue.png" alt-text="Screenshot of error message when the workspace isn't connected to a git branch.":::

-**Cause**: If the folder you're trying to connect to has subdirectories, but no Fabric items, the connection will fail.
+**Cause**: If the folder you're trying to connect to has subdirectories but no Fabric items, the connection fails.

 **Solution**: Open the git repository in Azure DevOps and navigate to the git folder defined in the connection.
-If the git folder contains sub-directories, check that at least one of them represents an item directory.
+If the git folder contains subdirectories, check that at least one of them represents an item directory.
 If the directory contains item.config.json and item.metadata.json files, it's an item directory.
-If the directory doesn't contain these files, it's a sub-directory.
+If the directory doesn't contain these files, it's a subdirectory.
 If the git folder doesn't contain any item directories, you can't connect to it.
-Either remove the sub-directories or connect to a different folder that doesn't contain sub-directories.
+Either remove the subdirectories or connect to a different folder that doesn't contain subdirectories.

 #### Connect failure: It's asking if I want to create a new folder when I try to connect to a git branch